JDulin/corr-matrix-sim/README.md

 2)  A mode-mode correlation matrix function which returns a 837 x 837 square matrix as a Numpy array from a given csv file of eigenmodes.

-Together, these tools make a convenient workflow for computing
-reproducible mode-mode correlation matrix for cosmic topology searches using the correlation matrix of the Planck CMB.
+Together, these tools make a convenient workflow for computing reproducible mode-mode correlation matrices for cosmic topology searches using the correlation matrix of the Planck CMB.

 ##  Installation